netgroup/eclat-docker/README.md

 cd eclat-docker
 scripts/setup.sh
 ```
-#### Build docker Image
+#### Build the docker Image

 ```shell
 docker build -t eclat:latest .
 ```
-#### Create and execute container
+#### Create and execute the container

 ```shell
 docker run --rm -t -i --privileged --name eclat -v $(pwd)/eclat-daemon:/opt/eclat-daemon eclat:latest  /sbin/my_init -- bash -l
 ```

-Note that a local folder called eclat-daemon in your host will be linked to a folder in the container.
+Note that a local folder called eclat-daemon in your host will be linked to to the /opt/eclat-daemon folder in the container.

 ## Instructions to build and execute the container on Windows with WSL